Hesian

 Hesian were a Basque folk rock band created in the spring of 2006.
-The music they played was a mix of punk rock, hardcore and a bit of ska style.
-The most distinctive feature of the group was the contrast of the female and the male voices.
-The aim of Hesian WAS to reflect through their lyrics real situations in their lives, including the political conflicts of the Basque Country, love, women's situation and poverty.
+Their music combined elements of punk rock, power pop, and ska punk, and was notable for its use of both female and male vocalists and for singing in the Basque language.
+The band’s lyrics addressed themes such as everyday life, political conflict in the Basque Country, love, women’s issues, and poverty.